operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 #### Story 3

+As a scorecard developer I would like for custom tests and internal scorecard tests to share the same architecture to provide a cleaner scorecard design and implementation.
 Scorecard internal tests will migrate to the custom test format and therefore be externalized from the scorecard binary itself.

 #### Story 4